quixio/quix-streams/README.md

 ```

-The non auto-generated `Python client library` still need to be maintained manually but it is something expected because each language has his own language specific features and naming conventions that we want to keep aligned with the language user expectations.
-If you want to add a new feature of the library that is common to all the languages you should implement that feature in the C# base library first, re-generate the Interop wrappers, and then modify the Python client library to wire up the new feature of the base library.
+The non auto-generated `Python client library` still needs to be maintained manually, but this is expected because each language has its own language-specific features and naming conventions that we want to keep aligned with the language user expectations.
+If you want to add a new feature of the library that is common to all the languages, you should implement that feature in the C# base library first, re-generate the Interop wrappers, and then modify the Python client library to wire up the new feature of the base library.

 ### Base library

-Quix Streams base library is implemented in C#, therefore if your target language is C# you will use directly that base library without any [Interoperability wrapper](#interoperability-wrappers) involved on the execution.
+Quix Streams base library is implemented in C#, therefore if your target language is C#, you will use that base library without any [Interoperability wrapper](#interoperability-wrappers) involved on the execution.

 This base library is organized in 3 main layers: